samiriff/CarND-Traffic-Sign-Classifier-Project/writeup.md

 - The fourth image contains a "Road work" sign against a noisy background of buildings and clouds in the sky.
 - The fifth image contains a "Road work" sign against an almost-clear blue sky.
 - The sixth image contains a "Speed limit (60km/h)" sign with some written text at the bottom against a blue sky.
-- The sixth image contains a "General caution" sign against a white background with a black band at the bottom.
+- The seventh image contains a "General caution" sign against a white background with a black band at the bottom.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The first step in classifying this test set was to resize the test images to `32 x 32` to make it compatible with the model:
+The first step in classifying this test set was to resize the test images to `32 x 32` to make it compatible with the model, followed by normalization:

 ![test_images_resized][image15]